grapestone5321/robond-deep_learning/writeup.md

 - stride = 1, and
 - zero (same) padding.

 A 1x1 convolution is applied to the output of a regular convolution.
 Let's assume that the regular convolution output is of dimensions 7x7x20 (HxWxD).
 These dimensions become the input to the 1x1 convolution with a filter depth of 5.
-The dimension of the output layer of the 1x1 convolution is 7x7x5
+Then the dimension of the output layer of the 1x1 convolution is 7x7x5.

 1x1 convolution helped in reducing the dimensionality of the layer.
 A fully-connected layer of the same size would result in the same number of features.
 However, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference (testing your model), you can feed images of any size into your trained network.